Vireth4114/AdventOfCode/README.md

   - Day 13: Gauss-Jordan my bébou
   - Day 14: I GOT GLOBAL POINTS WHAT PQSLDKFDQSMKLJFSD
   - Day 15: Pwetty visualisation
+  Surely I continued the rest and didn't feel like updating git......

 # 2023

 I forgot to archive it in 2022 so I'm repairing my mistakes